Quick Answer

 Start with the three parts in the Engine: one CRM, one prospecting source, and one inbound form.
 Choose your prospecting source based on integration reliability, data controls, and whether verified contact data writes cleanly into your CRM.
 Before you commit, send one test lead through the full path and confirm source, timestamp, owner, and next action all land correctly.

 Treat this as Foundation work, not a vendor checkbox.
-Requirements vary by jurisdiction, so add current requirement after verification for legal basis, notice copy, opt-out process, and deletion handling in each channel.
+Requirements vary by jurisdiction, so legal basis, notice copy, opt-out process, and deletion handling must be verified with counsel, official guidance, and internal policy for each channel before use.
 Confirm your system actually stores the consent or opt-out fields your process depends on.

 Use the article's three-part test: Foundation protects data handling, Engine moves records without manual re-entry, and Output filters for fit and intent.
 If you cannot open the stack on Monday morning and know exactly who to call, email, and research, you still have disconnected apps, not a working setup.